Tennessee State Route 2

 State Route 2 (SR 2) is a 197 mi west–to–east state highway in the U.S. state of Tennessee.
 It begins in Murfreesboro, in Rutherford County, and ends near Farragut in Loudon County.
 The route is both a primary and secondary route.
 Most of the route is unsigned.

 It travels southeast from Rutherford County toward Chattanooga and then northeast from there to Loudon County.
 As nearly the entire route travels concurrent with U.S. Highways, the designation "Tennessee State Route 2" is seldomly used by the general public.
-The only exception would be a small portion of the route that runs parallel to Interstate 24 (I-24) near Kimball.
+The only exception is a small portion of the route that runs parallel to Interstate 24 (I-24) near Kimball.
 This portion has been removed from the U.S. Highway system and is no longer part of U.S. Route 41 (US 41); but the highway still exists and is in use.
 This is the only section of SR 2 with its own route signed (shown as a secondary state route).